-The Board shall work cooperatively with NACA/NASA organizations or any other organizations with similar goals.
-The Board shall review such memberships and affiliations annually.
+The Board shall work cooperatively with NASA organizations or any other organizations with similar goals.
+The Board shall review such affiliations annually.

-These By-Laws may be amended by written notice of the proposed change to the Board and membership two (2) weeks prior to the Annual Meeting or a special meeting of the Membership, at which time the change will be presented to the membership.
-The amendment then will be voted upon at the next Board meeting.
-A quorum, as defined in Article IV, Section 5(b), is necessary to ratify an amendment to the By-Laws.
+These By-Laws may be amended by written notice of the proposed change to the Board and membership two (2) weeks prior to the Annual Meeting of the Membership or a special meeting of the Membership, at which time the change will be presented to the membership for comment.
+The amendment shall be voted upon at the next Board meeting.
+A two-thirds vote of the Board, providing a quorum is present as defined in Article IV, Section 4(c), is necessary to ratify an amendment to the By-Laws.

-In the event of dissolution of the LAA, assets of the Corporation shall be disbursed, per recommendation of the then current Board of Directors, to other appropriate non-profit corporations qualifying as a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.
+In the event of dissolution of the LAA, assets of the Corporation shall be disbursed, per recommendation of the current Board, to appropriate non-profit corporations qualifying as tax-exempt organizations under section 501(c)(3) of the Inte